Suhasborragit/Bharat-Bazar-App/README.md

 JavaScript (Fetch API, DOM manipulation, localStorage)

-if you want to see how the excatly the site loojs like:
+if you want to see how the excatly the site looks like:
 --------------------------------------------------------

 https://suhas-first-ecommerce-site.netlify.app